Key facts

 Skilled AI professionals are increasingly in demand as organisations realise the potential of intelligence systems to improve our daily lives – both in and outside the workplace.
 The increasing integration of AI into business practices enhances automation and operating efficiencies such that skilled professionals in this emerging field of IT are highly sought-after across the globe.

-As a graduate, you will have a highly specialised skill-set that enables you to push boundaries.
-You may find employment in roles such as a data scientist, data analyst, AI technology software engineer, AI ethicist or an AI architect to name a few.
+As a graduate, you will have a highly specialised skill set that enables you to push boundaries.
+You may find employment in roles such as a data engineer/scientist, data analyst, AI technology engineer, AI ethicist, or an AI architect – to name a few.

-By undertaking a focused research project in your final year of study, you’ll also acquire research skills and advanced technical expertise in your chosen topic, as well as the skills to become a creative, solutions-driven professional in the dynamic and ever-evolving field of artificial intelligence.
+By undertaking a focused research project in your final year of study, you will acquire research skills and advanced technical expertise in your chosen topic.
+Plus, you will develop the skills to become a creative, solutions-driven professional in the dynamic and ever-evolving field of artificial intelligence.
 You will also be well positioned to pursue further study including a masters by research or PhD.

 Course learning outcomes